Website GDPR Compliance

 What is GDPR?

 The General Data Protection Regulation (GDPR) is a new EU regulation designed to put the consumer and citizen first and deliver ‘greater transparency, enhanced rights for citizens and increased accountability’.
 GDPR is intended to be ‘an evolution in data protection‘; rather than the dramatic change that some are fearing.
 There is a lot of free information out there on the regulations and a good place to start would be the Information Commissioner’s Office website, where there is a really useful guide, together with a checklist and some practical tips.
-There is also a blog where the ICO try to keep people informed on issues and dispel some of the fear that has been spread.

 How to Make Your Website GDPR Compliant